Rick Leichtweis, PhDExecutive Director

 Kyle C. Averill, M.Ed., joined Inova Kellar Center as the Kellar School Director in 2015.
 He obtained his bachelor's degree in history from Appalachian State University and his Master of Education degree in special education from George Mason University.
 Kyle is a Certified Educator in History and Special Education (K-12) from the Virginia Department of Education.
 As Principal, Kyle partners with the Senior Director to guide the direction of the Kellar School.
 Other responsibilities include providing direct supervision for all aspects of the student population and to the staff of the Kellar School.

-Diana Benjamin Rodriguez, LCSW, CADCProgram Manager, Clinical Programs
+Diana Benjamin Rodriguez, LCSW, CADCProgram Director, Clinical Programs

-Diana Benjamin Rodriguez, LCSW, CADC, was appointed Program Manager, Clinical Programs for Inova Kellar Center in 2015.
+Diana Benjamin Rodriguez, LCSW, CADC, joined Inova Kellar Center in 2015 as Program Manager, Clinical Programs and is today the Program Director, Clinical Programs.
 She is a Licensed Clinical Social Worker and Certified Advanced Alcohol & Drug Counselor in the States of Virginia and Georgia, with more than 25 years of experience in behavioral health and chemical dependency treatment.
 As programs manager, Diana partners with the senior director and the medical director to guide the direction of the Intensive Outpatient and Partial Hospitalization programs.
 In this role, Diana also provides clinical supervision for the therapists in these programs.
 She is an approved clinical supervisor for the State of Virginia.
 In addition, Diana facilitates one of the two Family Support Groups.

 Diana completed her Masters of Social Work at Silberman School of Social Work, Hunter College in New York, New York.
 Her training specializes in trauma and substance use disorder.
 In 2014, Diana became a Certified Clinical Trauma Professional.
 Diana's interests are creating a therapeutic prosocial treatment environment while maintaining a program of integrity.